 - Training and supervising support personnel

 Calling dentistry the study of teeth and treatment of decay of the tooth is, despite being true, a limited view of the profession.
-Also called dental medicine, dentistry is a branch of medicine whose prime focus is diagnosis, treatment and prevention of disorders and conditions of the oral cavity and its nearby structures, including the face, head, tongue, jaw, neck, and salivary glands.
+Also called dental medicine, it is a branch of medicine whose prime focus is diagnosis, treatment and prevention of disorders and conditions of the oral cavity and its nearby structures, including the face, head, tongue, jaw, neck, and salivary glands.

-Given the fact that the body’s oral cavity is not an isolated area, dentistry indeed has vital role to play in the health and well-being of an individual.
+Given the fact that the body’s oral cavity is not an isolated area, general and cosmetic dentistry indeed has vital role to play in the health and well-being of an individual.
 For instance, some body illnesses might at manifest themselves as problems of the mouth as well as its adjacent areas.
 Other than that, the examination of any sort of deformity in these areas is included in a comprehensive dental exam.
 The patient might also be referred to another medical specialist in case the condition affects any other area of the body.

 Dentists, who carry out dental checkups and treatments, have the required medical training and carry licenses that make them eligible to practice the profession.
 Generally, they are assisted by a team of dental professionals which comprises dental hygienists, assistants, technicians and therapists.
 Those who want to become a dentist generally have to complete a bachelor’s degree before getting into dental school, where they will complete their residency education.
 They may have to spend extra years in school if they wish to specialize.

 - Dental Public Health: Preventing and controlling diseases via community efforts

 - Endodontics: Diagnosis, Treatment and prevention of disorders of the dental pulp and adjacent areas

 - Oral & Maxillofacial Pathology: Research, identification and diagnosis of illnesses of the teeth, mouth and nearby regions

 - Oral & Maxillofacial Radiology: Using imaging technology to diagnose and manage oral diseases